-In order to qualify for a Habitat home, you must be a legal, permanent resident of the United States and you must meet these four basic criteria:
+In order to qualify for a Habitat home, you must be a legal, permanent resident of the United States and you must meet these five basic criteria:

 Your need for a Habitat home can be based on a number of factors such as the percentage of your income you currently spend on housing, the current physical condition of your residence, or the number of people living in your home compared to the number of bedrooms.

 Your ability to pay the mortgage on the home is determined by your yearly household income.
-You must have maintained continuous income for at least one year, and you must be between 25% and 60% of the median income for our area.
+You must have maintained continuous income for at least two years, and you must be between 30% and 60% of the median income for our area.
 Please reference the chart below to determine if you fit into our income guidelines:

 If you meet these basic criteria and would like to apply for a Habitat home, the first step is to attend an application meeting.
 You must bring photo identification to the meeting in order to receive an application.
 If you submit your application by the deadline, you will go through further screening before being approved for a home.
 Not all qualified applicants will be approved for a home.
 If you meet all of our criteria but are not approved, we encourage you to try again.
 For times and locations of upcoming application meetings, please view our Calendar of Events.